wterlemon/2510-ITT440/10% Individual Assignment/M3CS2554B/NUR ARIF ASYRAF BIN ZAHARI/README.md

 ### Recommendations

--Optimize its rate limiting mechanism to process multiple requests simultaneously before it starts throttling.
+- Optimize its rate limiting mechanism to process multiple requests simultaneously before it starts throttling.
--Needs additional server resources including CPU power and memory capacity and extra instances to boost its request processing abilities.
+- Needs additional server resources including CPU power and memory capacity and extra instances to boost its request processing abilities.
--Upgrade load balancing implementation to distribute traffic equally across all servers and protect against single server overload.
+- Upgrade load balancing implementation to distribute traffic equally across all servers and protect against single server overload.
--Optimize atabase performance optimization through improved indexing and query optimization and data caching techniques.
+- Optimize atabase performance optimization through improved indexing and query optimization and data caching techniques.
--Use continuous monitoring tools to track performance data which helps identify performance bottlenecks as they occur.
+- Use continuous monitoring tools to track performance data which helps identify performance bottlenecks as they occur.
--System requires scheduled load and stress testing to verify new improvements while ensuring ongoing system stability.
+- System requires scheduled load and stress testing to verify new improvements while ensuring ongoing system stability.